Invoicing an Expense

 2. Invoice the expense

-- Select the particular expense.
+- Select an expense.

 - Fill in the required details such as invoice date and payment terms before sending the invoice.

 Including a Billable Expense within an Invoice

 Let’s say you offer painting services, and purchased a few cans of paint for a particular job.
 It doesn’t make sense to invoice the client for the service separately, while sending out a fresh invoice for reimbursement on the paint cans.
 Combining them both as a single invoice looks much more professional, and makes your accounting much less confusing.